Medically reviewed by Jill Johnson, FNP

 Diuretics.
 If you gain weight before and during your period due to water retention, your healthcare provider may prescribe a diuretic.
 This type of medication relieves bloating by removing salt (sodium) and water from your body.

 If you’re prescribed medication to treat PMDD, make sure to follow any instructions provided by your healthcare provider.
 Talk to your healthcare provider before stopping treatment or making any changes to your use of medication.

 Some forms of psychotherapy, such as cognitive-behavioral therapy (CBT), may make it easier for you to cope with the symptoms of premenstrual dysphoric disorder.

 CBT involves identifying thought patterns that may be harmful or inaccurate, then learning how to change the way you think and behave.
-You may need to take part in several CBT sessions over the course of a few weeks with a licensed mental health provider.
+You may need to take part in several CBT sessions over the course of a few weeks with mental health online.

 We offer online therapy, allowing you to connect with a professional counselor from home and take part in therapy without having to make a trip to your therapist’s office.

 Many PMDD symptoms improve with changes to your lifestyle and the development of healthier habits.
 In fact, your healthcare provider may suggest making changes to your lifestyle as a good first step towards treating PMDD.

 Try the following habits to reduce the severity of your premenstrual symptoms: